webplatform/docs/css/properties/content/index.md

 }}{{CSS Property Value
 |Data Type=no-close-quote
 |Description=If set, removes the closing quote from the content.
 }}{{CSS Property Value
-|Data Type=uri
-|Description=This is the url of an external resource, such as an image.
-If the user agent cannot display the resource it must either leave it out as if it were not specified or display some indication that the resource cannot be displayed.{{cn}}
-}}{{CSS Property Value
 |Data Type=attr( attribute-name )
 |Description=Value of an attribute of the subject of the selector.
 If attribute is not set on the subject an empty string will be returned.